 Philip Ndekei, Manager – Food & Cash Assistance–Operations

-I’m very passionate about serving the vulnerable in society.
-Having had an education and extension background and served as a high school teacher I developed a heart to care for and make people better.
-I saw the struggle in many hard to reach areas and slowly started to align my thoughts towards what I could do to make life better for them.
+I’m very passionate about serving the vulnerable in the society.
+I have an education background and served as a high school teacher.
+I developed a heart to care for and make peoples’ lives better.
+I saw how people struggle to make ends meet, and especially those that are marginalized and in hard to reach areas and had a desire to help make their lives better.

 I have served in World Vision for the last 12 years.
-Ten years, World Vision Kenya and 2 years now at Somalia Office.
-Within the 12 year period, I have served in different roles in emergency response and development sector.
-Eight of these years, I was privileged to work on emergency context mainly handling food and cash assistance.
+10 years in World Vision Kenya and 2 years now at World Vision Somalia.
+Within the period of the 12 years, I served in different roles in emergency response and development sector.
+8 of these years I was privileged to work in emergencies, handling food and cash assistance.

-While still in college I got my industrial attachment at World Vision’s Area Development Programme (ADP) in Laikipia and that’s how I got to learn about World Vision.
-It was interesting to know World Vision goals perfectly synched with my life’s purpose.
+While still in college, I did my industrial attachment at World Vision’s Area Development Programme (ADP) in Laikipia and that’s how I got to learn about World Vision.
+It was interesting to know World Vision’s goals perfectly aligned with my life’s purpose.

-After graduating from college, I was lucky to get a one year contract with World Vision to respond to drought.
-When my contract ended I joined the teaching profession for 5 years before a way opened up again in World Vision.
+After graduating from college, I was lucky to get a one-year contract with World Vision to respond to drought.
+When my contract ended, I joined the teaching profession for 5 years before a window of opportunity opened again in World Vision.

-World Vision has a very rich caring culture, this is one of the reasons that has kept me here so long.
-Despite having lots of work, people are genuinely concern about the well-being of their colleagues.
+World Vision has a very rich caring culture, and this is one of the reasons that has kept me here so long.
+Despite having a lot of work, people are genuinely concerned about the well-being of their colleagues.

-I operate an open door policy and make it very clear to my team that I’m reachable and approachable anytime.
-In case they are having difficulties in any area of their life they do not have to let it boil inside of them, but I encourage them to share with others because the solution may be with the immediate next person.
+I operate an open-door policy and make it very clear to my team that I’m reachable and approachable at any time.
+In case they are having difficulties in any area of their life, they do not have to let it boil inside of them, but I encourage them to share with others because the solution may be with the immediate next person.

-Also, I encourage the spirit of teamwork.
-Teamwork increases efficiency, the ability to focus different minds on the same problem and mutual support.
-When a team is able to work well together they accomplish more than an individual can do alone.
+I also encourage the spirit of teamwork.
+Teamwork increases efficiency, The ability to focus different minds on the same problem increases efficiency.
+When a team is able to work well together, they accomplish more than an individual can do alone.

-In 2017 Somalia was hit hard by worst drought ever.
-During this period there were so many people who were left vulnerable, the number scaled up almost overnight.
+In 2017, Somalia was hit hard by a severe drought.
+During this period there were so many people who were in urgent need of assistance and the numbers kept growing.

 Another advice is to get some quality time to bond with people in the same field/profession and get to exchange ideas.

-I would say the founder of World Vision Bob Pierce - Bob dedicated his life to performing selfless acts some which are; helping those who suffered from diseases, starvation, and malnutrition.
+I would say the founder of World Vision, Bob Pierce.
+Bob dedicated his life to performing selfless acts some which were; helping those who suffered from diseases, starvation, and malnutrition.
 During my induction to World Vision I remember reading about his famous quote “Let my heart be broken by the things that break the heart of God” and since then it has never escaped my mind.
 God did not create us to suffer, but unfortunately that’s the reality that surrounds us everywhere.
 Some of these sufferings are natural calamities and some are man-made either way it still touches the heart of God.
-God expects us to give a helping hand and warm heart of love to those who are suffering.
+God expects us to move and give a helping hand and warm heart of love to those who are suffering.

 God willing 5 years from now I will want to see myself in that level, hopefully with World Vision.